kastelliitti/kastelliitti.github.io/posts/blog-post-2-wrapping-station.md

 <insert image of finished product here>

 This will greatly help us to gain a consistent spacing.
 It's a small thing, but a bunch of good small things will result in an excellent unit.

+As usual, the files can be found from our [GitHub repo](https://github.com/kastelliitti/satellite-chassis).